$1 million charitable fund established for not-for-profit organizations in Missouri

 Initial funding for the fund was provided through CFO, the Missouri Foundation for Health and the Louis L. and Julia Dorothy Coover Charitable Fund, managed by Commerce Trust.

-According to a news release from CFO, more information about the grant process will be posted "within several days" at www.cfozarks.org.
+According to a news release from CFO, more information about the grant process will be posted within several days at www.cfozarks.org.

 CFO is also accepting public donations to its COVID-19 Response and Recovery Fund.
 Contributions can be sent to Community Foundation of the Ozarks, P.O.
 Box 8960, Springfield, MO 65801.
 Checks should include COVID-19 on the memo line.